IDE-GID-Cyberphysical-Systems/de-arm/README.md

 ![Photo of fully built robot arm from laser cut plywood](wiki-images/side-profile-smaller.jpg)

 ## Summary
 The DE-Arm is an open source project that consists of a robot arm with 4 degrees-of-motion each controlled by a single servo motor.
-The arm itself is cut from 4mm laser cut plywood and is assembled with M3 screws of varying lengths.
+The arm itself is cut from 4mm laser cut plywood with a 2mm base and is assembled with M3 screws of varying lengths.

-The four servo motors are controlled by a circuit board which handles all power and communication.
-It is controlled by an Arduino over I2C communication.
+The four servo motors are controlled by an Arduino board.

 The Arduino board can be controlled by receiving OSC messages sent from Wekinator, an interactive machine learning software tool, via Processing though this is not required.
 The Arduino could be used on its own.